 - Alternative to a home equity line of credit, or HELOC.

-A personal line of credit can be a great resource when it’s used wisely, says Susan Tiffany, who retired in May from the Credit Union National Association in Madison, Wisconsin, where she served as director of consumer periodicals.
+A personal line of credit can be a great resource when it’s used wisely, says Susan Tiffany, retired from the Credit Union National Association in Madison, Wisconsin, where she served as director of consumer periodicals.

 “Think of it as tide-you-over money rather than flat-screen TV money,” says Tiffany, who recommends a personal line of credit as a “temporary, stopgap substitute for emergency funds.”